I do not write these things to make you ashamed, but to admonish you as my beloved children.

 νουθετέω noutheteō; from the same as 3559; to put in mind, i.e. (by implication) to caution or reprove gently: — admonish, warn.

 It is easy to shame people with personal attacks and unloving criticism.
+It’s also easy to simply make excuses for immorality in our friends’ lives.
 We aren’t called to ‘easy’, we are called to love.
 Love seeks the best interest of its recipient.
 Pride shames and tears down.
 Love admonishes and builds up.

 May Father God fill us with His love that we may build up those around us and bring glory to Him!